 What requires a permit or prior approval

-These items aren't banned outright, but each category has a specific approval process, and your shipment can be held until the paperwork is in order.
+These items aren't banned outright, but each has a specific approval process, and your shipment can be held until the paperwork is in order.

 Medications and health products